DY-18/Programming-Scripting-Exercises/README.md

 What is Unicode?
 Unicode is a computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
 The latest version contains a repertoire of 136,755 characters covering 139 modern and historic scripts, as well as multiple symbol sets.
+## Week 3 Exercise ##
+For this exercise, after studying videos and additional information about the collatz conjecture [link to collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), the student is instructed to write  a single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.
+At each iteration, the current value of the integer should be printed to the screen.
+The integer used was 17.
+The program asks fir an integer at the start of the code.